-At the end of totality, the umbra position covers usually completely different part of the sky.
-However, this is not an opposite part of the sky due to the solar position.
-When the shadow comes from the west or north-west (as it happened during the Great American Eclipse) and Sun shines at south-east or south horizon, then an umbral position between 2nd and 3rd contact is different.
-It happens in the majority of the eclipses.
+At the end of totality, the umbra position covers usually completely different parts of the sky.
+However, this is not the opposite part of the sky due to the solar position.
+When the shadow comes from the west or northwest (as it happened during the Great American Eclipse) and Sun shines at the southeast or south horizon, then an umbral position between the 2nd and 3rd contact is different.
+It happens in the majority of eclipses.
 The exceptions are totality occurrence when Sun is roughly in zenith or when totality occurs during sunrise or sunset.

-Anyway to understanding the umbra position on the sky between the most extremal moments of the eclipse and a light scattering pattern at once we must compare plots between 2nd and 3rd contact.
+Anyway to understand the umbra’s position in the sky between the most extremal moments of the eclipse and a light scattering pattern at once we must compare plots between the 2nd and 3rd contact.
 As you can see, just after 2nd contact a zenith sky is shadowed, unlike to moment before the end of totality.
 If Sun shines about 50 degrees above the south-eastern horizon, like 21.08.2017 in Wyoming or Oregon, then a zenith sky becomes illuminated a few seconds before the end of the eclipse.
 In this case, a whole shadow-in sky radiates diffused light.
-In spite of the opposite side from the Sun, the light coming from the whole western side of the sky is much stronger than light scattered by eastern (shadow-out) sky.
+In spite of the opposite side from the Sun, the light coming from the whole western side of the sky is much stronger than light scattered by the eastern (shadow-out) sky.

-At the finish of this description, I must tell about another very important thing, which is cloudiness.
+At the finish of this description, I must tell you about another very important thing, which is cloudiness.
 Clouds can enhance or reduce light scattering in a particular direction.
 As you may have noticed in the pictures above (Pic.
-5, 7, 9) during the 2017 total solar eclipse in Wyoming the high-level and mid-level clouds were visible, what modified a bit the direction and level if light radiation.
+5, 7, 9) during the 2017 total solar eclipse in Wyoming the high-level and mid-level clouds were visible, which modified a bit the direction and level of light radiation.